ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/base.md

 ## Getting Started

-These instrctions assume that you have a reasonable development environment set up on your machine including `git`, `node`, `npm`, and `Android Studio`.
-If your are using a Mac and want to build for iOS, you should also have `Xcode`, the Xcode commandline tools, and `cocoapods`.
+These instructions assume that you have a reasonable development environment set up on your machine including `git`, `node`, `npm`, and `Android Studio`.
+If your are using a Mac and want to build for iOS, you should also have `Xcode`, the Xcode command line tools, and `cocoapods`.

 To get started, perform the following actions within a working folder: